-Australia's Indigenous population is nearing 700,000, or three per cent of the total population.
-The 2011 ABS Census found 60,000 Aboriginal and Torres Strait Islander people speak Indigenous languages at home, with a wide variety of Indigenous languages, dialects and kriols spoken.
+Australia's Indigenous population is nearing 700,000, or 3% of the total population.
+The 2016 ABS Census found 64,000 Aboriginal and Torres Strait Islander people, or one in 10, speak Indigenous languages at home, with a wide variety of Indigenous languages, dialects and creoles spoken.